LGBTQ rights in Zambia

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Zambia face significant challenges not experienced by non-LGBTQ residents.
 Same-sex sexual activity is illegal for both men and women in Zambia.

 Formerly a colony of the British Empire, Zambia inherited the laws and legal system of its colonial occupiers upon independence in 1964.
 Laws concerning homosexuality have largely remained unchanged since then, and homosexuality is covered by sodomy laws that also proscribe bestiality.
 Social attitudes toward LGBTQ people are mostly negative and coloured by perceptions that homosexuality is immoral and a form of insanity.
 However, in recent years, younger generations are beginning to show slightly more positive and open minded attitudes towards their LGBTQ peers.

 LGBTQ persons are subjected to human rights violations by police and authorities.
 Subject to arbitrary arrest and detentions, they suffer violence and abuse in custody.
 Police are reported to threaten and extort LGBTQ persons.
 Those prosecuted for same-sex conduct are subjected to the use of forced anal examinations for evidence-gathering purposes.
 Such procedures are invasive and traumatic and are widely condemned by medical authorities and human rights groups; they are discredited for the purpose of providing any evidence of same-sex sexual activity.

 Other serious societal discrimination and abuse is directed towards LGBTQ persons.
 They may be targeted threats, stalking, vandalism, violence, and other hate crimes, including murders.
 LGBTQ people routinely face community harassment and discrimination, with little recourse to assistance from police or government.

 In recent years, the onset of the internet has led to more positive support and opinions towards the LGBTQ community.
 The fast digitization of the country has led to exposure to more people and stories from different facets of life.
 This in turn has led to more open minded attitudes amongst the growing youth reducing discrimination and prejudice among people of different communities.

 Law regarding same-sex sexual activity

 Same-sex sexual activity is proscribed by Sections 155 and 156 of Zambia's penal code (as amended 1933 and repealed and replaced by Act No. 15 of 2005).
 The law criminalizes consensual same-sex sexual conduct, with penalties upon conviction for engaging in "acts against the order of nature" of fifteen years' to life imprisonment.
-Convictions under the lesser charge of "gross indecency" carries a penalty of up to fourteen years' imprisonment.
+Conviction under the lesser charge of "gross indecency" carries a penalty of up to fourteen years' imprisonment.